lowRISC/opentitan/doc/rfc/0000-rfc-repository.md

 ### Alternative: Google Docs

 We could instead go all-in on Google Docs and keep RFC documents in one shared folder.
-They would be somewhat discoverable, but unlike any of our existing documentation.
-This would also keep them locked into a proprietary platform and inaccessible to contributors outside opentitan.org.
+They would be discoverable here, but unlike any of our existing documentation.
+The RFC content would be stored in the Google Docs format and would need converting to be moved or read elsewhere.

 ### Alternative: GitHub issues

 We could instead require that all RFC text is stored in the GitHub issues themselves.
-This would make them accessible to everybody, but less discoverable and harder to use as documentation.
-Issues can be commented on, but not reviewed like pull requests can be.
+GitHub issues can only be read through the GitHub interface, though the content is in Markdown format and could be copied elsewhere.
+They would still only be discoverable through the RFC labels in GitHub issues.
+Comments on GitHub issues do not have the same reviewing features that pull request comments do.

 ### Alternative: RFCs as documentation files in the monorepo